aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

 ##### Listing People

 Open **PeopleViewModel** class.
 We'll retrieve data from **ProxyPersonAppService**.
-The base class of ProxyPersonAppService is **IPersonAppService**.
+The interface of ProxyPersonAppService is **IPersonAppService**.
 We use constructor injection to resolve **IPersonAppService**.
 Create a new async method called **FetchDataAsync** with *FilterText* parameter.
 Later we'll use